 Do your best to have your things isolated.

 Once you’ve packed all your belongings in sealed plastic bags, it’s time to vacuum and clean your floors and walls.
 Ensure you vacuum the carpets, floor corners, mattresses, upholstery, sleeper sofa rugs, recliners, futons, and all other items that could hide bedbugs.

 If there’s anything plugged into your electrical sockets, unplug them then tape or caulk the electrical plates.
-If you find loose wallpapers glue them down and repair any damages on your wallboard.
+If you find loose wallpapers glue them down and repair any damage on your wallboard.

 These steps are just the basic prep requirements you’ll have to follow before beginning the treatment.
 Depending on the infestation levels in your home, you may have to do a lot more before the treatment starts.